Your right to vote

 • You must be at least 18 years old

-• You must be a resident of a municipality (e.g. the Maastricht municipality).
+• You must be a resident of a municipality, in this case the municipality of Maastricht.
 You must have the right to vote in the municipality where you are registered on the day when the candidates are nominated, i.e. 44 days before the election

 • Residents without EU citizenship must have lived legally in the Netherlands for at least 5 years before the election

-The requirements for standing at the elections to the municipal council are virtually the same as the requirements for being entitled to cast a vote.
+The requirements for running for the elections to the municipal council are virtually the same as the requirements for being entitled to cast a vote.

 How does voting work?

-If you are a resident of Maastricht, you will receive a voting pass (in Dutch: stempas) at the address you are registered, and no later than two weeks before the date of the elections.
-With a voting pass, you can cast your vote in any polling station within the Maastricht municipality.
+If you are a resident of Maastricht, you will receive a voting card, stempas in Dutch, at the address you are registered.
+This will arrive no later than two weeks before the date of the elections.
+With a voting card, you can cast your vote in any polling station within the Maastricht municipality.
 To do so, you must bring a valid photo ID (for EU citizens, this can be a passport, driver’s licence or ID).

 Voting in water authority elections